chrispsn/monotreme/README.md

 Monotreme is a light way to read, see, edit and write data in a filesystem via your browser.

-Local files currently uses Internet Explorer 11's ActiveX controls (yikes!).
-Remote file support is coming (via WebDAV).
+Local IO currently uses Internet Explorer 11's ActiveX controls (yikes!).
+Remote IO support is coming (via WebDAV).

 It's called Monotreme because WebDAV is old and a bit 'against the grain' of common webdev practice.